Finance educated, mountain and glacier loving, imaginary ski extraordinary and current resident of Reykjavik.

 Drumboddstaðir, often called Drumbó, sits on the bank of the Hvítá River and is best known as the basecamp for white water river rafting in the south.
 But did you know it’s also the perfect spot to enjoy a local beer and a BBQ?

 When planning your itinerary, make sure to stop by, as the atmosphere is hugely fun and energetic, making it a great place for a bite to eat – with or without rafting.
-However, sitting on the banks of the river watching all the fun can get a little tiresome.
-So, why not enjoy the best of both worlds and join our rafting and beer tasting tour!
+However, sitting on the banks of the river watching all the fun, can get a little tiresome.
+Drumboddstaðir also recently opened a new bar with a fantastic selection of beers, the perfect treat after a trip down the river.

 A farm hotel with an outstanding restaurant and ice cream shop, it’s not to be missed.
-All the ice creams are made using only local ingredients and the stunning location is the perfect setting for enjoying a scoop or two.
+All the ice creams are made using only local ingredients, and the stunning location is the perfect setting for enjoying a scoop or two.

 Kids, in particular, will love being on the farm and seeing the animals up close!